AviatrixSystems/avxlabs-docs/ace_ops/docs/lab8.md

 ping
 ```

+#### 2.2.20 DCF Monitor section

 - Navigate to **CoPilot > Security > Distributed Cloud Firewall > Monitor**.
-After completing the previous test, the logs for the `inter-icmp-bu1frontend-bu1db` rule will appear.
+After completing the previous test, log entries for the `inter-icmp-bu1frontend-bu1db` rule should appear.
+Once again, use the Search field to filter by the name of the rule you just created.

 ```{figure} images/lab712-monitor04.png
 ---